 3. Porch Posts

 Welcome visitors to your home in style with the warmth and charm of rustic wood.
-By covering your porch posts with faux rustic beams, you can get this unique yet classic look cheaply and easily.
+By covering your porch posts with rustic faux beams, you can achieve this classic look quickly and easily.

 4. Covered Patios and Outdoor Rooms

-When incorporated into structural designs, faux rustic beams can bring to the atmosphere a distinctively rustic, cabin-like flair.
+When incorporated into structural designs, faux rustic beams can create a distinctively rustic, cabin-like flair.
 This makes them a perfect match for covered patio spaces as well as outdoor rooms such as backyard lounges and dining areas.

 Pergolas are outdoor structures that create archways and delineate spaces that are entirely open to the sun and elements.
 These are common in gardens and yards around the world.